tanker327/react-project-structure-best-practices/docs/react-project-architecture-doc.md

 ## Conclusion

 This architecture provides:
-- **Centralized Business Logic**: Services, types, and schemas in one place prevents duplication
+- **Complete Centralization**: All business logic (services, types, schemas, atoms) in dedicated folders
+- **Pure UI Components**: Pages and features contain only presentation logic
-- **Clear Separation**: UI/state in features, business logic in services, data contracts in types/schemas
+- **Clear Mental Model**: State in atoms/, logic in services/, contracts in types/schemas/
+- **No Duplication**: Each concept defined once, used everywhere
-- **Scalability**: Easy to grow by adding new services, types, and features independently
+- **Scalability**: Easy to add new atoms, services, or components independently
-- **Maintainability**: Single source of truth for each concept
+- **Maintainability**: Single source of truth for every aspect of the application
-- **Type Safety**: Full TypeScript and runtime validation with Zod
-- **Developer Experience**: Clear, predictable structure where everything has its place
+- **Developer Experience**: Predictable structure - always know where code belongs
-- **Testability**: Centralized services and types are easier to mock and test
+- **Testability**: Centralized pieces are easier to mock and test in isolation

-The combination of Zedux for state management, centralized services/types/schemas, and feature-based UI organization creates a robust, maintainable foundation for large-scale React applications.
+The combination of:
+- **Zedux** atoms/ions/selectors in a unified `atoms` folder
+- **Centralized** services, types, and schemas
+- **Pure UI** components in pages and features

+Creates a clean, scalable, and maintainable architecture that grows well with your application and team.